-South: South of the site is Canfield Road, terminating into Craig Henry Drive at the intersection of Greenbank Road.
+South of the site is Canfield Road, terminating into Craig Henry Drive at the intersection of Greenbank Road.

-South of the church is a daycare facility that uses the playground on the subject site for daycare use and
+South of the church is a daycare facility that uses the playground on the subject site for daycare use and community.

-Sunday school activities on the weekend.
-The majority of children at the daycare come from the immediate community.
 The Coptic Church owns the daycare facility.
 Residential uses line Canfield Road further west.

+Sunday school activities on the weekend.
+The majority of children at the daycare come from the immediate